 In term of Housing operations, the following services can continue in person provided adequate physical distancing, mask wearing, and other COVID-19 safe practices are followed:

 The following services can continue remotely or electronically (i.e. online, facetime, text, phone)

 Please contact your local Housing office by phone for more information.

-We recognise that the COVID-19 pandemic has placed a lot of people under personal and financial stress.
+We recognise that the COVID-19 pandemic has created uncertainty for many people.
 In order to assist, a number of changes are being made to rental tenancies.